Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 \begin{itemize}

-\item \emph{CM Joint Training}: In this scheme, the transmitter and the two receivers are jointly trained.
-Specifically, the loss function is set to be a weighted sum of the distortion measures of both receivers, which means that the transmitter balances the feedback from both receivers.
+\item \emph{CM Trained Jointly}: In this scheme, the transmitter and the two receivers are jointly trained, where the loss function is set to be a weighted sum of the distortion measures of both receivers.
+This training scheme tries to balance the performance of the two receivers.

-\item \emph{CM Trained with Rx1}: Following the training method in \cite{one2many}, in this scheme, the transmitter is jointly trained with Receiver 1 in the absence of Receiver 2.
-After the transmitter is trained and fixed, the decoders at Receiver 2 is then trained to achieve its best possible performance.
+\item \emph{CM Trained with Rx1 (Performance Upperbound for Rx1)}: Following the training method in \cite{one2many}, in this scheme, the transmitter and Receiver 1 are first jointly trained in the absence of Receiver 2.
+After the transmitter is trained and fixed, Receiver 2 is then trained alone to achieve its best possible performance.
 Note that this scheme serves as the performance upperbound for Receiver 1 under the CM scheme.

-\item \emph{CM Trained with Rx2}: This training scheme follows the same idea of ``CM Trained with Rx1'' but exchanges the role of Receiver 1 and Receiver 2.
+\item \emph{CM Trained with Rx2 (Performance Upperbound for Rx2)}: This training scheme follows the same approach as ``CM trained with Rx1'' but exchanges the role of Receiver 1 and Receiver 2.
 Similarly, it serves as the performance upperbound for Receiver 2 under the CM scheme.

 \end{itemize}